Rhinotocinclus hardmani: Etymology

-The fish is named in honor of British ichthyologist Michael Hardman (b.
-1978), a former technician at the Center for Biodiversity, Illinois Natural History Survey in Champaign, Illinois, USA, who collected specimens in 1998 and first recognized this species was undescribed.
+Rhinotocinclus hardmani is classified in the genus Rhinotocinclus, this name combines rhinos, which is the genitive of rhis, meaning "beak" or "snout", an allusion to the "conspicuous and elegant" snout of the type species, with the name of the related genus Otocinclus.
+The specific name, honours the British ichthyologist Michael Hardman, a former technician at the Center for Biodiversity, Illinois Natural History Survey in Champaign, Illinois, USA, who collected specimens in 1998 and first recognized this species was undescribed.